Fetch Paywall Builder paywalls and their configuration in Unity SDK

 The new Paywall Builder works with Unity SDK version 3.3.0 or higher.
 For presenting paywalls in Adapty SDK v2 designed with the legacy Paywall Builder, see Display paywalls designed with legacy Paywall Builder.

 Please be aware that this topic refers to Paywall Builder-customized paywalls.
-For guidance on fetching remote config paywalls, please refer to the Fetch paywalls and products for remote config paywalls in your mobile app topic.
+If you are implementing your paywalls manually, please refer to the Fetch paywalls and products for remote config paywalls in your mobile app topic.

 Want to see a real-world example of how Adapty SDK is integrated into a mobile app?
 Check out our sample apps, which demonstrate the full setup, including displaying paywalls, making purchases, and other basic functionality.